 Roasted Red Pepper Dip

-- 1 cup walnuts
+- Chopped walnuts

 - Add the walnuts and the olive oil to the blender and puree until walnuts are ground to size of breadcrumbs.